 201310064

 Wrapover bridge, one P90 with volume and tone.
 The basics.
-Introduced in 1953 to appeal to students an those who didn’t necessarily want the fancy colour and bindings of the Goldtop.
+Introduced in 1953 to appeal to students and those who didn’t necessarily want the fancy colour and bindings of the Goldtop.
 On this recreation of the original, the pickup sits close to the neck – it was moved further away in 1956 to smoothen the treble sound.
 Look to the copy presented elsewhere for newer pickup placement.

 The quest for a Junior, part four.
 See The Escapees and The Apprentices for the story.
 Finally the right-looking model turned up; a recent Historic Collection version that looked exactly like the original, and pristine at that.
 And yes, the sound is spot-on.
 As much as I like the flexibility of the knobs and switches on the Recording, there is also The One Sound of a one-pickup guitar.
 Listen, fingers: Tone is now your responsibility!